AlecDivito/website-ghost-template/README.md

 # Visit: http://localhost:2368/ghost/#/settings/design/change-theme
 # Select: alecdivito-website-ghost-theme
 ```

+After setting up, create the site with example values.
+Then

+0. Visit the site thats now been started http://localhost:2368/ghost
+1. Go to settings
+2. Click the gear icon next to your user icon
+3. Go to `site` > `theme`
+4. Change theme
+5. Go to `installed theme` tab
+6. Select `alec-*` theme

 Images don't render correctly.
 Use the following to fix the issue
 - https://forum.ghost.org/t/error-ghost-gallery/5909/4